 a decayed portion of a tooth

 a common birth defect in which a baby's mouth and facial tissue do not form properly.
 Normally, the tissues that make up the lip and palate fuse together in the second and third months of pregnancy.
-In babies with a cleft lip and cleft palate, the fusion never takes place or is incomplete, leaving an opening (cleft).
+But, in babies with a cleft lip and cleft palate, the fusion never takes place or is incomplete, leaving an opening (cleft).

 relating to the cranium (the skull, especially the part enclosing the brain) and the face